 - Irsfeld, M., B.M.
 Prüß, and S.J.Stafslien.
 2014.
 Screening the mechanical stability of Escherichia coli biofilms through exposure to external,hydrodynamic shear forces.J.
 BasicMicrobiol.
 54:1–8.

 Current Graduate Students

 - Sara Smith, Ph.D. in Molecular Pathogenesis,co-supervised with Dr. Teresa Bergholz.
-Sara works on an application of the research, the inhibition of bacterial growth and attachment on leafy greens,such as lettuce and spinach.
+Sara investigates how environmental factors impact gene regulation, attachment and growth of bacterial pathogens leafy greens,such as lettuce and spinach.

-- Jennifer Murphy, MS in Microbiology, co-supervised with Dr. Penelope Gibbs.
-Jenn will investigate the effect of acetyl acetic acidon biofilm by numerous pathogens that are important in medical and agricultural contexts.
+- Jennifer Murphy, MS in Microbiology., Jen investigates the effect of acetyl acetic acidon biofilm by numerous pathogens that are important in medical and agricultural contexts.